Paippin Chuvattile Pranayam: Plot

-Paippin Chuvattile Pranayam traces the story of a young Govindankutty (Neeraj Madhav) and his friends, who are the local payans of Pandarathuruth island.
+Paippin Chuvattile Pranayam traces the story of Govindankutty (Neeraj Madhav) and his friends who are local to the Pandarathuruth island.
 As the movie starts, one can see that it takes a dip into the rustic beauty of the village and the surreal experience of lake water fishing.

 Cast

 Soundtrack

 The songs and background score for the film were composed by Bijibal.
 The lyrics were written by B.K.
-Harinarayanan & Santhosh Varma.
+Harinarayanan and Santhosh Varma.